JeroenSlobbe/Tutorials/DockerHardening/readme.md

 So, what problem did we actually resolve by introducing a keyvault?
 Clearly, the attacker can still perform a hit and run to our database, which is caused by the RCE of the application.
 The token rotates too slowly to avoid an attacker dumping the data and taking a run.
 However, it does positively impact a couple of things:

 1. Instead of reading the config file and having the database access, we let the attacker do a bit more work (although, from reading the code, this should be obvious to an attacker, it does take some time to implement and figure out the next step in an attack chain).
-2. A leaked static DB password, often unlocks other systems.
-Having a credential vault in place, let you deliberately think about setting these credentials and manage credential length and complexity with policies.
+2. A leaked static DB password often unlocks other systems.
+Having a credential vault in place, lets you deliberately think about setting these credentials and manage credential length and complexity with policies.
 With rotation, complexity and re-use policies in place, the chances of re-using the database credential for other components is reduced, and hence the blast radius of this exposure is reduced as well.
-3. Nothing gets into the image layers of our container, limiting the attack surface (although, this was not an objective of this writeup, it's a nice bonus).
+3. Nothing gets into the image layers of our container, limiting the attack surface (although, this was not an objective of this write-up, it's a nice bonus).
 4. Detection opportunity, while detecting an unauthorized read of a config file can be done, having a central place to monitor for all credential access makes it easier to detect abuse.
 5. Recoverability: The keyvault lowers the effort required for recovery.
 After fixing the RCE, the owner of the application, doesn't have to go through the code and repositories to change the credential of the config file.
 It can simply be rotated via the keyvault.
 Especially when multiple applications make use of the same connection string, you reduce the pain of recoverability.